ivadomed/model-spinal-rootlets/README.md

 age is 22.5 y.o with a standard deviation of 0.52.
 Isotropic resolution of 0.6mm^3 (only one has a resolution of 0.7mm^3).

-The nnUNetV2 fold 3d_fullres model (M1a) was trained on D1a for 50 epochs, achieving a plateau with a dice score of approximately 0.51.
+One nnUNetV2 fold 3d_fullres model (M1a) was trained on D1a for 50 epochs, achieving a plateau with a dice score of approximately 0.51.
 M1a was used to predict 20 subjects from D0a (all head-normal and head-up images).
 After a manual review, two images were excluded because of unsatisfactory quality (sub-006_ses-headNormal and sub-009_ses-headNormal)